- Undergraduate Faculty

-I also co-direct and teach for the Honors Program at Hood.
+I also co-directed the Honors Program at Hood for 9 years.
 Some of my publications focus on the nature of evil and the moral complexity of forgiveness, while others explore the connections between philosophy and film.

 I am particularly interested in the philosophy of film, the ways in which philosophy helps us understand films, the extent to which film does philosophy, and the ways in which films help us to understand philosophical arguments and ideas; I enjoy exploring those topics in my Philosophy through Film class.